Follow in Monet's footsteps with your private guide

 Giverny, Claude Monet's Rose Garden, Photo Ariane Cauderlier

-All the appointments are at the Group Entrance which is located in a lane (sente Leroy) at the bottom of the gardens near the road D5 (chemin du Roy).
+All the appointments are at the entrance to the gardens which is located in a lane (sente Leroy) at the bottom of the gardens near the road D5 (chemin du Roy).

 The tour takes place in any weather.
 Take an umbrella, a bottle of water and wear warm clothes if necessary (it may be chilly on the waterside), and comfy shoes.